 And then there are those essential and carrier oil-bearing plants that can be traded without a permit, but are close to being classified as a threatened species if not for ongoing taxon-specific conservation programs.
 These species are classified as Near Threatened (IUCN, 2016).

-There are seven essential oil-bearing plants that are listed as near threatened.
-The species in bold text is chiefly threatened for its medicinal oil.
+There are 7 essential oil-bearing plants that are listed as near threatened.
+The species below in bold text is chiefly threatened for its medicinal oil.
+Countries where they are threatened are also noted.

 - Spruce hemlock (Tsuga canadensis): USA; Canada